Introduction

 PURPOSE

 I have worked as a principal clarinetist in two of the most prominent Norwegian orchestras and perform regularly as a guest principal clarinetist with various orchestras across the Nordic countries, Europe, Asia, and Australia, including the Philharmonia Orchestra, the London Philharmonic Orchestra, and the Sydney Symphony Orchestra.
-Having experience performing across all these regions, I began identifying some of the limitations imposed by modern orchestral instruments.
+Having experience performing across all these regions, I identified some of the limitations imposed by modern orchestral instruments.
 Teaching at the university level for over a decade—supervising young players and reflecting on my own techniques and methods—has led me to contextualize this research project in the following way: as we simultaneously work on mastering the instrument on one hand and mastering music on the other, although they are certainly intertwined, I felt that the former was restricting our ability to shape music.

 With the woodwind manufacturing industry searching for alternatives to grenadilla, focusing primarily on mopane in recent years, it was relevant to incorporate modern boxwood and mopane instruments in addition to grenadilla into the research project to investigate the consequences of my field’s direction.